message_id as the canonical per-message auction identifier.

 - Provide

-latency_budget_msin PlatformRequest to specify the auction timing window
+latency_budget_msin PlatformRequest to specify the selection timing window - Present delegation offers clearly and collect explicit user consent before handoff

 - Add platform-specific UI or UX layers around recommendations